 Additionally, PSPRS annually publishes actuarial reports written by a contracted, independent and accredited consulting firm.
 Actuarial reports project the financial liabilities faced by pension systems by analyzing member demographics, retirement and turnover rates, mortality and salary and benefit structures.
 These calculations are used to determine aggregate and individual employer funding levels and contribution rates for employers.
 The actuarial reports also provide separate schedules of pension and health funding ratios by employer in the appendices.
 Below are links to the most recent actuarial and archived reports from prior years:

 Actuarial Experience Studies

 Every five years, PSPRS' actuarial firm analyzes the various actuarial assumptions and determines whether or not they track what actually happened (the plan's "experience") during the past five years.
 If actual experience differs from the assumptions, or if future experience is expected to deviate from the assumptions, the actuary may recommend a change in the assumptions.
-The most recent experience studies for each of the plans was published in 2017 and includes data from July 1, 2011 through June 30, 2016.
+The most recent experience studies for each of the plans was published in 2022 and includes data from July 1, 2016 through June 30, 2021.